 heat it up at 350 degrees for 45 minutes.
 It stays runny.
 I have added

 Clear Jel to thicken it up when it comes out of the jar and it has

 helped.
 But I give away the pie filling to my kids and they don't use it

 Answer: Duane, The only thing I can think of is maybe you need to use

 a bit more.
 I've not had any issues like this so possibly your

 personal taste is that you like it thicker.
 Be sure and measure

 carefully when you make your filling.

-I have read reports of the clear jel not setting up if it is too old.
+I have read reports of setting up issues if it is too old.
 Is yours out of date?

-One last possibility... did you use an instant clear jel?
+One last possibility... did you use an instant?
 Or the regular.
 Remember instant won't hold up as well.
 That may be the issue.